-This means every functional small business website must have a clear call to action button, to enable it achieve the aim of getting the website users to take action.
+This means every functional small business website must have a clear call to action button at strategic pages, to enable it achieve the aim of getting the website users to take action.

-No SEO.
 Ok.
-So another big Web design mistakes to avoid as a small business is the issue of lack of proper search engine optimization for your business website.
+So another common Web Design mistakes to avoid as a small business is the issue of lack of proper search engine optimization for your business website.

 Of course even when you do not always have to pay an SEO expert to do your optimization at all times, basic search engine optimization should be a part of your web design.

-Get to use the proper meta description for your business at the appropriate places on your website, with all the right key words.
+Get to use the proper meta description for your business at the appropriate pages on your website, with all the right key words.

 Be sure your business website uses the proper keyword too.
 Both for the pages and the blog posts.

-This will go a long way in positioning your website for proper featuring on web results page when people are searching for it.
+This will go a long way in positioning your website for proper visibility on web results page when people are searching for it.

 This erroneous beliefs has led many small business owners to create a website that ends up with near zero traffic or visibility.

-Thing is, writing a decent niche related content on your website consistently will help your business to a very large extent.
+Thing is, writing a decent number of niche related content on your website consistently will be very helpful to your target audience and your business itself.